njcronin/DL_Track/GUI/GUI_use.md

 This GUI for the DL_Track tool aims to enable the analysis of image batches or folders as well as automated scaling of the input images.
 It is built completely upon DL_Track and uses pythons tkinter.
 Note that the color scheme is based on subjective preferences (if it's too bad, I'll change it 😄).
+So far, only images can be analysed using the GUI, not videos.

 ## Starting the GUI